Power of the Primes: Controversy

 In November 2017, a fan noticed that a tiny print found on the vehicle mode of Jazz featured scribbles that, when translated from the Cybertronian alphabet, read out "MAGA", which is an abbreviation for "Make America Great Again", the slogan of both former President Ronald Reagan and then-President Donald Trump.
 Hasbro soon released a statement that the issue had been investigated and that a vendor had placed the acronym without authorization.
 The company also clarified that they are addressing the issue with the vendor and that they "do not intend for [their] products to carry political messages, apologiz[ing] to anyone who was offended by this message".

 Animated web series

 Transformers: Power of the Primes is an animated web series developed by F.J.
 DeSanto, Adam Beechen and Jamie Iracleanos, and produced by Machinima, Inc. and Hasbro Studios, with the animation provided by Tatsunoko Production.
 It is the final installment of the Transformers: Prime Wars Trilogy series, being the direct sequel to Transformers: Titans Return.
 The series premiered on May 1, 2018 in the United States on go90, and on Tumblr internationally.

+Power of the Primes is the final Transformers animated series to feature Peter Cullen voicing Optimus Prime due to his death in August 2026.

 In the aftermath of the Titans' conflict that concluded with Optimus Prime's death, Megatron and the rest of the Transformers must stand together in order to stop Megatronus from wiping out their species forever.
 During their search for the Requiem Blaster, more mysteries about Cybertron's past will be uncovered, and a new Prime will be chosen.